shard-lab/protocol-camp/.github/ISSUE_TEMPLATE/educational-module-proposal.md

 ---
-name: Educational Content Proposal
+name: Educational Module Proposal
-about: Template for proposing new educational content
+about: Template for proposing new educational module
 title: "[EDUCATION] "
 labels: education
 assignees: ''
 ---

-# 🏫 Educational Content Proposal
+# 🏫 Educational Module Proposal

 ## 🎯 Learning Objective
 _What concept or skill will this learning session cover?_